jreyesdev/weather-app/README.md

 # Weather App

-A simple weather app build with ReactJS, Storybook
+A simple weather app build with ReactJS and Storybook